eliotpiering/elm-audio/README.md

 # elm-audio

-A simple music player built using electron and elm.
+A simple music player built in elm.